KCL-GAP/exercise-for-machine-learning-fairness-jasmine-l-x/README.md

-# Fairness-Experiment-Tutorial
+# Fairness-Excercise
-This repository is a tutorial for machine learning model fairness testing and mitigation.
-We provide the datasets and source code to help the students evaluate the fairness of the machine learning models and mitigate model bias using three common bias-mitigating methods.
+This repository is an assignment for the course "AI and Robotics Group Project" Week 10: Ethical and Trustworthy AI at King's College London.
+The assignment is about machine learning fairness measurement and mitigation.
+This repo provides the datasets and source code to help the students evaluate the fairness of the machine learning models and mitigate model bias using three existing common bias-mitigating methods.

-## To do
+## Task
 The students need to install the experimental environment correctly and download the file from this repository to a local device to conduct the experiment.
-The only code students need to program is to open the file "Measure_new" and fill up the three blanks (based on the document of IBM AIF360) that calculate the three fairness metrics values.
+The coding task for you is to open the file "Measure_new" and fill in the three blanks (based on the document of IBM AIF360: https://aif360.res.ibm.com/) to calculate the three fairness metrics values.

 ## Experimental environment

+Python version: >= Python 3.7
-We use Python 3.7 for our experiments.
-We use the IBM AI Fairness 360 (AIF360) toolkit to implement bias mitigation methods and compute fairness metrics.
+Toolkit: IBM AI Fairness 360 (AIF360)

 Installation instructions for Python 3.7 and AIF360 can be found at https://github.com/Trusted-AI/AIF360.
 That page provides several ways to install it.
 We recommend creating a virtual environment for it (as shown below), because AIF360 requires specific versions of many Python packages which may conflict with other projects on your system.
 If you would like to try other installation methods or encounter any errors during the installation process, please refer to the page (https://github.com/Trusted-AI/AIF360) for help.